secretstartups/handbook/okrs/fy21-q2/index.html.md

     1. CFO: Metric driven.
 All KPIs in operational in Sisense, GitLab, or the handbook.
 [KRs in Epic 635](https://gitlab.com/groups/gitlab-com/-/epics/635)
 1. EVP, Engineering: Improve efficiency through product documentation [KRs in Epic 465](https://gitlab.com/groups/gitlab-com/-/epics/465)
 1. **CEO KR:** Have transparency be core to our workflow.
 Increase the Percent of Messages that are not DMs in Slack from 19% to 25% by end of FY22-Q2.
-   1. CoS: Internal Communications helps drive behavior changes and educates team members on Slack usage etiquette [KRs in Epic 647](https://gitlab.com/groups/gitlab-com/-/epics/647)
+   1. CoS to the CEO: Internal Communications helps drive behavior changes and educates team members on Slack usage etiquette [KRs in Epic 647](https://gitlab.com/groups/gitlab-com/-/epics/647)

 ## How to Achieve Presentations